DANS-KNAW/dans-frontend-framework/packages/pages/README.md

 # DANS Pages component
 The Pages component makes up the pages of the applications.

-### Page props
-    import Page from '@dans-framework/pages'
-A page component takes the following props:
+Only exports a Generic page component at the moment.

+    import { Generic } from '@dans-framework/pages'

     <Page props=
       {